clevert-app/clevert/README.md

 * To be a universal solution.
 You should not care about different software's different behavior.

+* Parallelized.
+Let's take advantage of all of your CPU cores.

 * Flexible and extensible.
 Load file type supports from `profile pack`, you could even make your own `profile pack` to support more files.

-* Multi-threading.
-Let's take advantage of all of your CPU cores.

-## Usage
+## Note

 ```
 https://wiki.inkscape.org/wiki/Using_the_Command_Line